Aurora consurgens: Illuminations

-Another depicts two birds holding each other in a way that forms a circle which also symbolizes "two in one".
+Another depicts two birds holding each other in a way that forms a circle which also symbolises "two in one".
 This exemplifies the cosmic principle of unity, shown metaphorically as the dragon biting its tail.
-The ouroboros biting its tail has been stylized into a medallion of three concentric circles with inscriptions referring to the unity of everything and two natures attracting and dominating each other.
+The ouroboros biting its tail has been stylised into a medallion of three concentric circles with inscriptions referring to the unity of everything and two natures attracting and dominating each other.
 It is associated with the symbols of the sun, moon, mercury, and sulfur.
 Another example includes the eagle and the dragon, which represent mercury as a volatile and as a solidified substance, respectively.
 Further, the unification of the opposite principles female/male, passive/active, cold/hot, moist/dry finds expression in the coupling of the sun and the moon, a cosmological motif of central importance since it symbolizes the generation of all things.

 Sage with a tablet within a church-like building (1420/30), the "house of wisdom", depicted in Aurora Consurgens (Codex Rhenoviensis 172, Rheinau, fol.
 7r).

 Illustration from a transcript (608H/1211) of Muḥammad ibn Umayl al-Tamimi's book Al-mā' al-waraqī (The Silvery Water), also called Senioris Zadith tabula chymica, depicting his Great Vision.

 There are many common features between the illustration of Aurora Consurgens (Cod.
 Rhenov. fol.
 7r) and that of Muḥammad Ibn Umails The Silvery Water.
 As Th.
 Abt suggests, the depiction of aurora is very likely to be an assimilated transmission of the depiction of Ibn Umails great alchemical vision in his Arabic The Silvery Water.
 Ibn Umail understood the symbolic pictograms on the tablet to represent the quintessence of alchemical knowledge.
 Both illustrations show a wise old man, sitting within a sanctuary, which has two rooms, and holding a tablet with symbolic pictograms.
 As well, three people pointing towards his direction and nine birds carrying weapons are depicted.
 Whereas the Arabic original shows a clearer distinction of two similar sized rooms, meant to represent an Egyptian temple, the Latin one shows a kind of church with two rooms of different size.
 Further, the Arabic original gives different coloured birds carrying swords instead of blue birds with bows, a woman in a window instead of a glass bottle on top of a pole, etc. This illustration may have inspired a rather similar depiction in Theatrum Chemicum (Basle, 1660) and in J.J.
 Mangets Bibliotheca Chemica (Geneva, 1702).